-Operational Risk Management ensure that the Bank's risk appetite for operational risk is translated in a form that can be implemented and managed in practice.
+Operational Risk Management ensures that the Bank's risk appetite for operational risk is translated in a form that can be implemented and managed in practice.
 As covered in the Risk Appetite Statement, the Bank has low tolerance for operational risk events that could jeopardise its financial performance, customer outcomes or reputation.
-The Bank's objective is to manage operational risk to balance the avoidance of financial losses and damage to the Bank's reputation with overall cost effectiveness.
+The Bank's objective is to manage operational risk to balance the avoidance of financial losses and damage to the Bank's reputation with overall cost effectiveness and to avoid control procedures that restrict initiative and creativity while maintaining risk taking within a tolerable limit.